jiayiwangjw/jiayiwangjw.github.io/_posts/2018-03-20-Support Vector Machine.md

 Two key points:
 1. SVM always consider whether the classification is correct or not, rather than maximizing the distance between datasets.
 2. SVM maximizes the robustness of the classification.
-3. SVM looks for the decision boundry that maxmizes the distance of two datasets, meanwhile tolerates specific outliner by parameter tuning.
+3. SVM looks for the decision surface that maxmizes the distance of two datasets, meanwhile tolerates specific outliner by parameter tuning.